AlexandreGdl/solar-system/README.md

 Jest
 ```
 In order to test this application I will use Jest and run GitHub Action at every PR done on the project (Simulating I am working with other people)

+I added Jest at the end because I had no Idea what to really test since I am not a big fan of the snapshot test.
+But I did find out what to test and how to do that.
+Also I tested one component as Exemple, not every component but test are setup and just wanting for other file to test.
 ```

 ESLint